melezhik/swat/intro.md

 ```

 As I already told in the beginning swat - is request oriented tool.
 The best way to start writing your tests
 is to focus only at one request per time.
-Let's run a single route using test_file variable.
-Let's start with
+Let's start with the POST /login route:
-the POST /login route ( the value of test_file - login/00.POST.t is quite confusing, I am going to change this in next versions )
 ):

 ```
-$ test_file=login/00.POST.t swat ./ 127.0.0.1:3000
+$ swat ./ 127.0.0.1:3000 -t login/
 /home/vagrant/.swat/.cache/12437/prove/login/00.POST.t ..
 not ok 1 - POST 127.0.0.1:3000/login succeeded